sayaanrc/sayaanrc/README.md

 -  Quantum Materials & Computational Material Science
 -  Nanoscience and Nanotechnology

-I enjoy working at the intersection of **physics, algorithms and code** — building simulations, exploring quantum algorithms, and connecting them to real-world problems like batteries, materials, and photonics.
+I enjoy working at the intersection of **physics, algorithms and code** — building simulations, exploring quantum algorithms, and connecting them to real-world problems like batteries, materials, photonics and so on.

 ---

-###  What I'm doing
+###  A bit about my background

-- Implementing **quantum algorithms** (QFT, Grover, QPE, VQE) using Qiskit
+- MSc in Physics – Jadavpur University (2025 – Present)
-- Exploring **quantum algorithms for battery electrode optimisation**
+- BSc (Hons) in Physics – Maulana Azad College, University of Calcutta (First Class with Distinction)
-- Studying **quantum materials & model Hamiltonians**
+- Quantum Computing and Programming Certification – QWorld (in collaboration with University of Latvia)

 ---